ZainAsif767/discuss/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Features
-* Create, Delete, Edit topics
+* Create, Delete, and Edit topics
 * User Authentication and Authorization (Github)
 * Comments on Topic
 * PostgreSQL for DB
 * Interactive UI using MaterializeCSS

 ## Note
-This website uses Web-sockets which is now deprecated in Phoenix 1.7, now LiveViews are used.
-Some functions or comments might not work properly.
+This website uses Web-sockets which are now deprecated in Phoenix 1.7, now LiveViews are used.
+Some functions or comments might not work correctly.

 ## Contributions
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Learn more about Phoenix Framework
-.

   * Official website: https://www.phoenixframework.org/
   * Guides: https://hexdocs.pm/phoenix/overview.html
   * Docs: https://hexdocs.pm/phoenix